Why This Detangling Hairbrush Is The Only One I'll Ever Use

 ”

-Tangle Teezers are a fan-favorite among all ages.
-(There's even a version for your pet.)
-Some parents use the Ultimate Detangling Brush for their toddlers, others for themselves.
+Tangle Teezers are a fan-favourite among all ages.
+Some parents use the brush for their toddlers, others for themselves.
 Even husbands steal their wives' brushes.
 My hairbrush is mine and my mom's occasionally.
 When I visit home, she'll say "Do you mind if I use this?" — hinting that she actually wants one.
 She raves about the soft bristles that don't snag hair, saying it feels like a mini massage.
 I'm personally happier that my hair-brushing time has been cut in half.
 Do I dare say I actually look forward to using it?
 (Childhood Vivien who hated brushing her hair would be appalled.)
-Another perk is that it comes in a rainbow of colors — I love having options, and I chose the lavender shade.
+Another perk is that it comes in a rainbow of colours — I love having options, and I chose the lavender shade.

 Advertisement